 The remainder of the paper is organized as follows.
 Section II gives some necessary preliminaries.
 The generic transformation is given in Section III, followed by the proofs of the asserted properties.
-Two specific algorithms of this transformation are discussed in Section IV.
-Finally, Section V provides some concluding remarks.
+Two specific applications of the transformation as well as comparisons are discussed in Section IV.
+Finally, Section V draws the conclusion.